skeoop/skeoop.github.io/feedback/Lab9-Feedback.md

 **How to test**

-1. Copy some files and compare copy to original.
+1. Copy a file and compare copy to the original.
+Check the length and content.
+On Linux/MacOS you can use `cmp`.
+On Windows, `fc /b`.
 2. Try different cases: a short file, an empty file, a long binary file.
+    * Pay attention to the size of the copied file.
 3. Try error cases: target already exists (should not overright), source file doesn't exist or not a file.

 Problem 2 requires only 3-4 lines of code.